Envirometrix/PredictiveSoilMapping/docs/Software.md

 sudo apt-get install saga
 ```

-If installation was succesful, you should be able to access SAGA command line also from R by using:
+If installation was successful, you should be able to access SAGA command line also from R by using:

 ```r